-Key points when creating your estate plan
+Considerations when creating an estate plan

-While it’s also possible to draw up your own will (there are various kits available online), these may not be adequate in complex situations, which is why engaging a professional is still worthwhile.
+While it’s also possible to draw up your own will (there are various kits available online), these may not be adequate in complex situations, which is why engaging an estate planning professional, even if you think your situation is relatively simple, will generally be worthwhile.

-During this process, take the time to nominate your beneficiaries with your super fund, and make sure you’re across how long different nominations are valid for.
+You’ll need to nominate your beneficiaries with your super fund and you’ll also want to make sure you’re across how long different nominations are valid for.